FuriousEagle101/GeeseHacks/README.md

-# GeeseHacks 2025
+# GlowUp

-Sponsored by Sun Life Financial, created by Luke, Paul, and Leo.
+Our fun project for GeeseHacks 2025, sponsored by Sun Life Financial, created by Luke, Paul, and Leo.

 ## Big Question
 How can we effectively target these new potential clients to ensure increases in capture rates and loyalty while also providing value to this new demographic?